Almanzo Wilder: Early life

-Moving to The West
+Moving to the West

 The Wilder family left Burke in 1870 due to crop failures.
 Moving west, they settled in Spring Valley, Minnesota, where they established a farm.
 In 1879, Wilder, his older brother Royal, and older sister Eliza Jane moved to the Dakota Territory, taking claims near what would later become the town of De Smet, South Dakota.
 Wilder settled on his homestead with the intent of planting acres of seed wheat which he had cultivated the previous summer on rented shares in Marshall, Minnesota.
 It was in De Smet that he first met Laura Ingalls.
 The Ingalls family had been one of the first settlers in the area, before the town was formally organized.
 They moved to the Dakota Territory from Walnut Grove, Minnesota, when Charles Ingalls took a temporary job with the railroad.

-Ingalls wrote of Wilder's character in The Long Winter.
-Along with his future wife's school chum, Ed "Cap" Garland, Wilder risked his life to save the citizens of De Smet from starvation during the long, hard winter of 1881.
-Wilder was 23 and Garland 16 when, in between storms of a winter of almost nonstop horrific blizzards that shook the region during the 1880–1881 winter, they went 12 mi into the open prairie in search of wheat a farmer had reputedly harvested somewhere to the southwest of De Smet.
-The two men found the farmer and after a difficult negotiation, purchased 60 bushels of wheat.
-Hauling the life-saving food on sleds that continually broke through the snow into slough grass, they just made it back to De Smet before another four-day blizzard hit the area.
+Wilder is portrayed as a hero in his wife's book The Long Winter.
+Along with Ed "Cap" Garland, Wilder risked his life to save the citizens of De Smet from starvation during the long, hard winter of 1880–81.
+In between storms of a winter of unusually frequent and severe blizzards, which prevented trains from bringing food and supplies to the town, they went 12 mi into the open prairie in search of wheat that a farmer was said to have harvested somewhere to the southwest of De Smet.
+The two men found the farmer and, after a difficult negotiation, persuaded him to sell them sixty bushels of wheat.
+Hauling the life-saving grain on sleds that continually broke through the snow into slough grass, they just made it back to De Smet before another four-day blizzard hit the area.